oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Any clients with credentials MUST take precautions to prevent leakage and abuse of their credentials.

-Authorization servers SHOULD consider the level of confidence in a client’s identity when deciding whether they allow such a client access to more critical functions, such as the Client Credentials grant type.
+Authorization servers SHOULD consider the level of confidence in a client's identity when deciding whether they allow such a client access to more critical functions, such as the Client Credentials grant type.